Dpdl-io/DpdlEngine/Install_requirements.md

 SEE Solutions

-The DpdlEngine documentation can be found in the 'doc' folder or on the GitHub repository
+The DpdlEngine documentation can be found in the 'doc' folder, or better (up to date) on the GitHub repository

 https://github.com/Dpdl-io/DpdlEngine

+As DpdlEngine is in very fast development it's advised to update the software frequently.
+New features and fixes may be available.

 # System requirements